nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ####By tag:

-Finds patients whose names contains the given tag.
+Finds patients whose names contain any of the given tags.

-Format: `filter patients t/friends`
+Format: `filter patients t/TAG [MORE_TAGS]`

 * The search is case-insensitive. e.g `FRIENDS` will match `friends`
 * All tags of a patient are searched.

 Examples:
-* `filter patients t/friends` returns all patients with friends tag.
+* `filter patients t/friends colleagues` returns all patients with a friends OR colleagues tag.
 ### Deleting a person : `delete`

 Deletes the specified person from idENTify.